☀️

 Magenta-gentleman-mouse

-This aminoglycoside antibiotic is used for gram negative infections such as Pseudomonas and Proteus, but it is not used for Neisseria or Legionella.
+This aminoglycoside antibiotic is used for gram-negative infections such as Pseudomonas and Proteus but not for Neisseria or Legionella.
 It can cause ototoxicity and nephrotoxicity, which limits its use clinically.
 It is not given orally due to its lack of absorption from the small intestine.
-It is heat stable and is often used to coat surgical implants and tools.
+It is often used to coat surgical implants and tools.
+It is also often used in combination with beta-lactams for empiric treatment of neonatal sepsis, especially for suspected gram-negative pathogens.

 Neomycin for Bowel Surgery Prep

 Neomycin is a popular topical aminoglycoside antibiotic.
 It is highly ototoxic and nephrotoxic and subsequently is not used as a systemic treatment.
-Since it is not absorbed by the intestine, it has been incorporated to treat hepatic encephalopathy by eliminating ammonia producing bacteria in the intestine.
+Since the intestine does not absorb it, it is used as a second-line agent (after rifaximin) to treat hepatic encephalopathy by eliminating ammonia-producing bacteria in the intestine.
 It is also used to reduce the risk of infection during intestinal surgery by eliminating intestinal bacteria.

 Amikacin